 It's the watch that my husband bought me for my birthday. (less formal)

-In this sentence, 'the watch' is the object of the verb 'bought' and so we don't need to use that or which.
+In this sentence, 'the watch' is the object of the verb bought so we don’t need to use that or which.

-It was the man that sold me the car.
+It was the man sold me the car.